-Netronstitute the calibrators and controls as indicated in the specific instructions.
+Reconstitute the calibrators and controls as indicated in the specific instructions.
+When calibration is performed with a commercially available plasma calibrator (eg BIOPHENTM

-When calibration is performed with a commercially available plasma calibrator (eg BIOPHENTM Plasma Calibrator) or with internal or international reference material for AT, the 1:40 dilution corresponds to the indicated concentration (C%) of AT.
-The 100% concentration (in the assay contesponds to the indicated concentration (C/o) of A1.
-The 100% concentration (In the assay conditions) is then obtained by using the following dilution factor: 40 x C :100.
+When Calibration is performed with a commercially available plasma calibrator (eg BIOPHEN+/m) Plasma Calibrator) or with internal or international reference material for AT, the 1:40 dilution corresponds to the indicated concentration (C%) of AT.
+The 100% concentration (in the assay conditions) is then obtained by using the following dilution factor: 40 x C :100.
 The kit can also be calibrated with a normal pooled citrated plasma (at least 30 normal individuals, aged between 18 and 55 years, and free of any medication or disease), with the assigned value of 100% AT.
 The assay includes a standard plasma dilution of 1:40 in R3 buffer, which by definition represents the 100% of AT.

-Prepare 2 mL of the 1:40 dilution of the normal plasma pool, or of a dilution (40 x C:100) of the titrated AT calibrator, in the specific dilution buffer (R3).
-This corresponds to 100% AT (noted C1); the calibration curve can then be obtained by preparing serial dilutions as follows:
+Prepare 2 mL of the 1:40 dilution of the normal plasma pool, or of a dilution (40 x C :100) of the titrated AT calibrator, in the specific dilution buffer (R3).
+This corresponds to 100% AT